Skip to Content

 Lily Johnson

-Lily Johnson, Staff
+Lily Johnson, Social Media

 Lily Johnson is a sophomore at McIntosh High School and is currently serving her second year on the Trail.
 Johnson was in Beta Club during middle school at J.C.
 Booth.
 She played for the McIntosh women’s lacrosse team.
 Johnson played for both Varsity and Junior Varsity.
 She was awarded the Offensive Player of the Year award for Junior Varsity.
 During Johnson’s free time, she enjoys spending time outdoors.
 She loves going on long golf cart rides, watching the sunset and playing lacrosse.
 She enjoys listening to music and spending time with her friends and family.
 “I think spending time with family is very important so I try to spend as much time with them as I can.”